In the Lines of Mariana Sabido

-Nas Entrelinhas (Between the Lines) is an interview feature about handwriting, objects with stories, and everything that doesn't fit into an obvious answer.
-A space for improbable lists, unwritten letters, and what insists on defying a blank page.
+Nas Entrelinhas is an interview column about handwriting, objects with stories, and everything that doesn't fit into an obvious answer.
+A space for unlikely lists, unsent letters, and whatever insists on defying a blank page.

 In this edition, I invite Mariana Sabido, a photographer.
 Mariana takes portraits, but above all, she captures the passage of time.
-Not only in the families she has followed for years, but in how she notices, in the light, yes, but also in what moves us before we even know it moves us.
+Not just in the families she has been following for years, but in how she notices, in the light, yes, but also in what moves us before we know it moves us.
 She sees what escapes, what almost didn't happen, what is about to disappear.
-There is something in her of the intimate rawness of Sally Mann, crossed by the world of someone who has lived in London and Brazil and therefore knows that the planet is immense and, at the same time, absurdly fragile.
+There is something in her of the intimate rawness of Sally Mann, traversed by the world of someone who has lived in London and Brazil and therefore knows that the planet is immense and, at the same time, absurdly fragile.

 She plans trips, reads a lot, sees everything.
-She lives restlessly, as one should live when dazzled by beauty.
+She lives restlessly, as one who allows herself to be dazzled by beauty should live.

 She is the friend with whom I share this obsession with beauty and with whom I daydream about slower days.
-We talk about the countryside like an old love (and old loves themselves), about what moves us and what stays with us.
-We have a silent pact: to continue to inspire each other.
-I hope to always have her by my side, exchanging images, poems, books, films.
+We talk about the countryside as an old love (and old loves themselves), about what moves us and what stays with us.
+We have a silent pact: to keep inspiring each other.
+I count on having her always by my side exchanging images, poems, books, films.
 Our small great treasures.

-Here we talked about letters she would have liked to receive, letters we write, papers that are not thrown away, and, of course, her stationery choices.
+Here we talked about letters I would have liked to receive, letters we write, papers that are not thrown away, and, of course, her stationery choices.

 ...

-To whom would you write a letter on paper?
+Who would you write a letter to on paper?

 What inspires you to create?